python/cpython/Doc/library/idle.rst

    and open docs.python.org showing the latest Python documentation.

 Turtle Demo
-   Run the turtledemo module with example python code and turtle drawings.
+   Run the turtledemo module with example Python code and turtle drawings.

 Additional help sources may be added here with the Configure IDLE dialog under the General tab.